-Carl Jung > Collective Unconscious
+Carl Jung > Resourcess

-Concept of Collective Unconscious at Jung
+What is the Meaning of Collective Unconscious According to Jung

-The collective unconscious is made up of archetypes.
-Archetypes are innate tendencies, equally universal, which determine, beyond human consciousness, activities and their typical representations.
 We find them in dreams, in all cultural forms - in philosophical and religious images and concepts.
 In beliefs and aspirations.

-Archetypes regulate all essential human activities.
+Moreover, the archetypes regulate all essential human activities.

 Thus mother-child relationship is governed by the mother archetype.
 Father-child - by the father archetype.